Tinsulate/Tribes/README.md

 # Tribes
-A game of social standing, comppetition and cooperation.
+A game of social standing, competition and cooperation.

 Tribes: gathering is a multiplayer game where players try to survive and thrive as tribe